Philip-Leftwich/stephensii_multiplexing/README.md

 •	Cutting assay of the singleplex at target site A in cd, in the background of a homozygous resistance allele at target site 2 ( Crossing data summary A_1759 B_1590xD251).

 Note that I cleaned all the data following the same template and all the crosses are set female:male order.
 Crosses that only have one direction are due to fitness cost from the Cd lines.
 The common direction in all the crosses is: grandmother Cas9 and father trans-het since the fitness cost mainly affects females.

+## Indel data

+3m is a variant of sgRNA 3 with a SNP which is common in the wild type (SDA-500) (so samples lacking sgRNA3 would be those lacking this variant and exact sgRNA 3 copy)
+4m is a variant of sgRNA 4 with a SNP which is common in the wild type (SDA-500), (so samples lacking sgRNA4 would be those lacking this variant and exact sgRNA 4 copy).

+I have included the raw file used and made explanations in the file.

+We considered only modified reads and alleles having more than 10 reads.